MichaelHussey/cp-spring_cloud_streams-example/README.md

 _SCS_ abstracts away the mechanics of connecting to the underlying messaging system by using the concept of a _Binder_.
 If only a single binder is found on the class path then it will be used, but it's also possible to explicitly set which one to use by adding an `@Import` statement to the [Main Application](src/main/java/io/confluent/examples/scs_demo/ScsDemoApplication.java)

 ## Set up a Listener
-Now lets add the simplest possible Kafka topic listener to the code.
+Now lets add the simplest possible topic listener to the code.

 Create a Channel definition interface which annotates a single method as an `@Input`.
 See [ListenerDefinition.java](src/main/java/io/confluent/examples/scs_demo/ListenerDefinition.java).
 This interface defines the name `input_topic` which is used in binding to the properties provided to the application.
 So in this example the properties `spring.cloud.stream.bindings.input_topic.*` are used by the Kafka binder to configure the actual Kafka consumer.
 Note that we can define multiple separate `@Input` methods if we want to have multiple bindings (for example to handle different message types).